andikleen/simple-pt/README.md

 * simple driver that could be ported to older kernel releases or other operating systems
 * simple code base that is easily changed.
 * modular "unix style" design with simple tools that do only one thing
-* can dump branches before panic to kernel log
+* can dump branches before panic to kernel log and decode

 # Installation